DLacerdadev/AceleraFacilities/replit.md

 A comprehensive Parts Inventory module is integrated with Work Orders and Maintenance Plans.
 It supports CRUD operations for parts, tracks stock movements, provides low-stock alerts, integrates with Work Orders for part selection and availability validation, and automatically deducts stock upon Work Order completion.

+An optional "Terceiros" (Third Party) submodule is available, controlled by the `thirdPartyEnabled` flag per customer (default: false for backward compatibility).
+The `requireThirdPartyEnabled` middleware guards all third-party related routes, ensuring existing customers are not impacted unless the module is explicitly enabled.

 The authentication system includes single-session control, invalidating previous sessions via WebSocket when a user logs in from a new device.
 Performance optimizations include database indexing, parallel query execution, and real-time data reporting.
 Photo uploads are optimized with automatic compression.
 An offline-first Android APK is supported by a comprehensive sync infrastructure using IndexedDB.

 ### System Design Choices